-Used oil is a hazardous waste product and must be discarded correctly.
+Used oil is a hazardous waste product and must be disposed of properly.
 Do not discard with household waste.
-Check with your local authorities, service center, or dealer for safe disposal and recycling facilities.
+Check with your local authorities, service center, or dealer for safe disposal/recycling facilities.

 Engine Maintenance

 For engine maintenance schedules and procedures, please refer to the engine operator's manual.